maticnetwork/whitepaper/README.md

 12. Ceremony

   - Matic has the same security with Ethereum until the latest checkpoint.
 But after the latest checkpoint, some blocks aren't robust as same as Ethereum.
-Now, Byzantine party occupied 51% of dPoS Delegates by gaming KYC registration and by locking tons of collateral.
+Now, it can happen that Byzantine party could control 51% of Delegates by gaming KYC registration and by locking tons of collateral.
 He can cancel his specific deposit transaction to deceive centralized exchanges (e.g. updating 10~20 confirmations).

   - The chain is able to detect withholding, censhorship, or any fraudulent activity via checkpoint voting.
 These voters are independent from Byzantine Delegates party.

-  - Byzantine Delegates are slashed and the collaterized funds are redistributed to community.
+  - If such a scenario occurs, Byzantine Delegates are slashed and the collaterized funds are redistributed to community.

   - In order to make ceremony smooth, online state Delegates must be queued as redundancy for multi delegates slashing event.